 Compliance Mapping is serious business.
-It involves understanding sentence structures, grammar, terminological mapping, semantic relationships, and the various rules of term matching set forth by various ISO standards.
-(ISC)2 and the Unified Compliance team have joined forces to present this program.
+It involves understanding sentence structures, grammar, terminological mapping, semantic relationships, and the rules of term matching set forth by various ISO standards.

 Compliance Mapping is the process of matching one Citation’s Mandates to another Citation’s Mandates.
 An older methodology is matching Citation to Citation in a matrix, with the newer methodology being matching each Citation to a Common Control in a star pattern.
 You will learn through multimedia presentations, demonstrations, and hands-on experience, the process of compliance mapping which consists of cataloging the Authority Document in question, extracting its pertinent Citations and Mandates, tagging the terms in those Mandates, selecting each tagged term’s in-context definition, mapping that tagged Mandate to a Common Control, and then matching the Common Control to corresponding Audit Questions as shown in the flow diagram below.

 We discuss the six main areas of the UCF Mapper process and define what a citation is.
-Then, we’ll explore the Citation Extraction phase of the UCF Mapper process, discuss how to copy Citations and Citation References from the Authority Document; define, identify, and enter Citations; Citation References; Mandates and Stubs; and Information Gathering Citations.
+Then, we’ll explore the Citation Extraction phase of the UCF Mapper process, discuss how to copy Citations and Citation References from the Authority Document, and finally define, identify, and enter Citations, Citation References, Mandates and Stubs, and Information Gathering Citations.

-We will cover how to tag the nouns and verbs of each Mandate in a Citation.
+We cover how to tag the nouns and verbs of each Mandate in a Citation.
 It is only through tagged Mandates that we can link each of the Citations to a Common Control.
-You will learn how to recognize the importance of machine assisted tagging; diagram sentences to identify nouns, verbs, primary nouns, primary verbs, secondary nouns, and secondary verbs; tag multiple Mandates from a Citation, and select the appropriate definition for a term depending on how it is used in the Mandate.
+You will learn how to recognize the importance of machine assisted tagging, examine sentence structure and diagram sentences to identify primary and secondary nouns, primary and secondary verbs, tag multiple Mandates from a Citation, and select the appropriate definition for a term depending on how it is used in the Mandate.

-You will learn how to match each tagged Citation’s Mandates to an existing Common Control, or designate that Mandate as having no match and therefore need a new Common Control.
-You’ll learn about the various processes of harmonization and advanced semantic relationships as well as the various cross walking rules and how they are applied during the matching process.
-You will then go through the process of matching sample mandates to each other.
+You will learn how to match each tagged Citation’s Mandates to a Common Control.
+We'll cover the various processes of harmonization and advanced semantic relationships, as well as the various cross walking rules and how they are applied during the matching process.
+Later, you will go through the exercise of matching sample mandates to each other.
 You will also be introduced to Unified Compliance’s useful Research tool.

 Each module in the online learning system also has a corresponding practical application project and test within the actual UCF Mapper software application.
 These include tagging exercises, matching exercises, and a Mini-Mapper project.
 In addition, students will observe a UCF Mapper real-time demonstration of end-to-end matching, including tagging steps and master matching.